Skip to content

 As an Amazon Associate fone.tips earns from qualifying purchases.
 Prices and availability on Amazon are accurate as of the date above and subject to change.

 The smart-allocation chip in the Prime matters more than the wattage rating.
-When we plugged an iPhone 16 Pro Max in alongside a 14-inch MacBook Pro, the Prime held 27W to the phone and 70W to the laptop on the same brick.
-Our Anker vs UGREEN charger comparison digs into how each brand handles multi-port splits when wattage gets tight.
+That design is useful when an iPhone and a 14-inch MacBook Pro share one brick.
+The Anker vs UGREEN charger comparison digs into how each brand handles multi-port splits when wattage gets tight.

 If you only own an iPhone, the Prime is overkill.
 The Nano II above is the lighter, cheaper, smarter call.